TG Venture Acquisition Corp. A - GuruFocus.com

+TG Venture Acquisition Corp.
+Announces Change of Time of its Special Meeting

-NEW YORK, NY / ACCESSWIRE / April 25, 2023 / TG Venture Acquisition Corp.
-(NASDAQ:TGVC) ("TGVC"), a special purpose acquisition company sponsored by Tsangs Group Holdings Limited, announced today that its special meeting of stockholders ("Special Meeting") will be postponed from its original date of 10:00 a.m.
-Eastern Time on April 27, 2023 to 10:00 a.m.
+NEW YORK, NY / ACCESSWIRE / April 28, 2023 / TG Venture Acquisition Corp.
+(NASDAQ:TGVC) ("TGVC"), a special purpose acquisition company sponsored by Tsangs Group Holdings Limited, announced today that the time of its special meeting of stockholders ("Special Meeting") will be moved from its original time of 10:00 a.m.
+Eastern Time on May 4, 2023 to 12:00 p.m.
 Eastern Time on May 4, 2023.
 The Special Meeting can still be accessed virtually by visiting https://www.virtualshareholdermeeting.com/TGVC2023SM1.
 You will need the 12-digit meeting control number that is printed on your proxy card to enter the Special Meeting.
 The record date for the Special Meeting remains April 3, 2023.

-The estimated redemption price per share is expected to remain approximately $10.37 at the time of the Special Meeting, as originally reported in TGVC's definitive proxy statement (the "Proxy Statement") in connection with the Special Meeting filed with the U.S. Securities and Exchange Commission on April 10, 2023.
-The closing price of TGVC's common stock on April 24, 2023 was $10.37.
+The estimated redemption price per share is expected to be approximately $10.39 at the time of the Special Meeting, an increase from the $10.37 originally reported in the Company's definitive proxy statement (the "Proxy Statement") in connection with the Special Meeting filed with the U.S. Securities and Exchange Commission (the "SEC") on April 10, 2023.
+The closing price of TGVC's common stock on April 27, 2023 was $10.40.

-TGVC also announced that if the proposals to amend TGVC's Amended and Restated Certificate of Incorporation ("Charter")and Investment Management Trust Agreement (collectively, the "Extension Proposals") are approved at the Special Meeting, and the extension of TGVC's business combination period (the "Extension") is implemented, TGVC's sponsor or its designees will deposit into TGVC's trust account established in connection with its initial public offering (the "Trust Account") the lesser of (x) $100,000 and (y) $0.04 per share multiplied by the number of shares of TGVC Class A Common Stock originally sold as part of TGVC's initial public offering with the opportunity to redeem outstanding on the such applicable date (a "Contribution", and TGVC's sponsor or its designee making the Contribution, a "Contributor"), on each of May 5, 2023 and on the 5th day of each subsequent calendar month until (but excluding) November 5, 2023 (each such date, a "Contribution Date").
-TGVC has not asked its sponsor to reserve for, nor has TGVC independently verified whether its sponsor will have sufficient funds to satisfy, the Contribution.

-If a Contributor fails to make a Contribution by an applicable Contribution Date (subject to a three (3) business day grace period), then TGVC will liquidate and dissolve as soon as practicable after such date and in accordance with its Charter.
-The Contributions will be evidenced by a non-interest bearing, unsecured promissory note and will be repayable upon consummation of an initial business combination.
-If TGVC does not consummate a business combination by November 5, 2023, such promissory note will be repaid only from funds held outside of TGVC's Trust Account or will be forfeited, eliminated or otherwise forgiven.
-Any Contribution is conditioned on the approval of the Extension Proposals at the Special Meeting and the implementation of the Extension.
-No Contribution will occur if the Extension Proposals are not approved, or if the Extension is not implemented.
-If TGVC has consummated a business combination or announced its intention to wind up prior to any Contribution Date, any obligation to make Contributions will terminate.

 Stockholders who have previously submitted their proxies or otherwise voted and who do not want to change their vote need not take any action.
 Stockholders as of the record date can vote, even if they have subsequently sold their shares.
-Any stockholders who wish to change their vote and need assistance should contact Okapi at (212) 297-0720, or [email protected] In connection with the postponement of the Special Meeting, TGVC has further extended the deadline for holders of TGVC's common stock issued in TGVC's initial public offering (the "Public Shares") to submit their Public Shares for redemption in connection with the Charter Amendment Proposal (as defined in the Proxy Statement) until 5:00 p.m.
+Any stockholders who wish to change their vote and need assistance should contact Okapi Partners LLC at (212) 297-0720, or [email protected] The deadline for holders of TGVC's common stock issued in TGVC's initial public offering (the "Public Shares") to submit their Public Shares for redemption in connection with the Charter Amendment Proposal (as defined in the Proxy Statement) remains 5:00 p.m.
 Eastern Time on May 2, 2023.
-Stockholders who wish to withdraw their previously submitted redemption requests may do so prior to the rescheduled meeting by requesting that the transfer agent return such Public Shares prior to 8:00 a.m.
+Stockholders who wish to withdraw their previously submitted redemption requests may do so prior to the rescheduled meeting by requesting that the transfer agent return such Public Shares prior to 10:00 a.m.
 Eastern Time on May 4, 2023.

 Participants in the Solicitation